Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 "Santana, I can order my own drink," Rachel admonishes with a frown.
 Santana arches a brow, and Rachel huffs, turning back to Teresa with a friendly smile.
 "I'll have a Sangria, thank you."

 Teresa rakes her eyes over Rachel, her lips curling flirtatiously.
-Santana feels her hackles rise.
-The hell?
+Santana feels her hackles rise—wh' the hell?
 "You look like a rose kind of girl," Teresa decides, and Rachel nods her agreement.

 Once Teresa saunters over to the little refrigerator behind the bar to grab the chilled wine and fruit mixture, Rachel glances back at Santana with a knowing smirk.
 "So that's why you picked this place," she muses lowly.

-Santana frowns, but Rachel's smiles delightedly, "Why, thank you.
-Although I believe that Carol Lawrence will always be heralded as the best, as she originated the role, but then you've obviously never seen her, so I will happily accept your compliment," Rachel taps the side of her glass with a blunt fingernail, "and the drink."
+Santana frowns, but Rachel smiles delightedly.
+"Why, thank you.
+Although I believe that Carol Lawrence will always be heralded as the best, as she originated the role, but then you've obviously never seen her, so I will happily accept your compliment," Rachel gushes, tapping the side of her glass with a blunt fingernail, "and the drink."

 "You're very welcome.
 Just give a shout if you need anything else.
 My name is Teresa."

-Santana's fingers tighten around the stem of her glass at how fast Rachel managed to get a name.
+Santana's fingers tighten around the stem of her glass, annoyed at how fast Rachel managed to get a name.

 "It's lovely to meet you, Teresa.
 My name is Rachel Berry," she says cordially, holding out her hand in greeting.

-Teresa saunters away with an extra sway in her hips.
-Rachel doesn't seem to take notice, instead turning to Santana with a smile.
+Teresa saunters away with an extra sway in her hip, but Rachel doesn't seem to take notice, instead turning to Santana with a smile.
 "She seems very nice."